classicpc/Sky-Inventorium/README.md

 Throughout this bustling holiday season, Azure Monitor provides comprehensive monitoring and logging, enabling store managers to proactively address any issues that may arise.
 By leveraging the scalability, reliability, and security features of Microsoft Azure, the Point-of-Sale system is able to meet the demands of the holiday rush, providing a seamless and secure shopping experience for customers.

-## Contribution
+## Contribution :vulcan_salute:

-This project is open for contributions and improvements.
-If you have any ideas or suggestions to enhance the POS system architecture on Microsoft Azure, please feel free to create a pull request or open an issue.
+This project was developed by me and my team, including Sadhna Drall, through collaborative effort and dedication.
+We welcome any contributions and suggestions to further enhance the POS system architecture on Microsoft Azure.
+Feel free to create a pull request or open an issue with your ideas.